swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/email_templates.md

 This email is to introduce [ host_name ] of [ site_name ] with instructors [ instructor1_name ] and [ instructor2_name ].
 They will be teaching a [ carpentry_type ] workshop on [ workshop_date ].

-I also want to introduce our Workshop Administrator, [ admin_name ]. [ She or he ] will be supporting all of the logistical details with this workshop.
+I also want to introduce our Regional Coordinator, [ admin_name ]. [ She or he ] will be supporting all of the logistical details with this workshop.

 You can all read more about the roles of workshop hosts, instructors, and helpers here (http://docs.carpentries.org/topic_folders/hosts_instructors/index.html).
 I'll highlight a few things here.
 There's a lot of information here, so please take some time to read through things carefully and ask questions as needed.